 Note: Understand that not everything needs or has an Aesop.
 A depiction is not an endorsement; a character behaving in a certain way does not mean the show is saying that behavior as good (let alone telling the audience that they should do the same).
 If you are drawing absurd conclusions from a story which doesn't have a moral, take it to Warp That Aesop on Darth Wiki.

 - The Truth anti-tobacco initiatives

-- The Truth anti-tobacco initiative's "Left Swipe Dat" music video tries to get its anti-tobacco message across by having popular Youtubers and Vine-makers sing a song about instantly rejecting people on Tinder if they smoke cigarettes in their profile pics.
-It's basically two Family Unfriendly Aesops at once: "If you enjoy a frowned-upon vice, make sure you don't advertise it to potential romantic partners!" and "If someone has a personal habit that you don't approve of, it's okay to refuse to consider speaking to them based on that single detail!"
+- "Left Swipe Dat" music video tries to get its anti-tobacco message across by having popular YouTubers and Vine-makers sing a song about instantly rejecting people on Tinder if they smoke cigarettes in their profile pics.
+It's basically two Family-Unfriendly Aesops at once: "If you enjoy a frowned-upon vice, make sure you don't advertise it to potential romantic partners!" and "Don't even consider speaking to someone — or even learning anything else about them — if they have a personal habit that you don't approve of!"

 - Bokurano has a few, which is unsurprising given the nature of the show.

 - Kirie, having learned that every time you win, another universe is destroyed, has a talk with Tanaka, believing he cannot fight in light of that information.
 Tanaka essentially gives him two lessons.
 1) People's lives are not equal, and when people are forced into a situation where they must choose one person's life or another's, they will choose the one they value more.
 2) People exist because of sacrifice, from the plants and animals they eat every day to continue living, to the ones who died to ensure their standard of life, and even Jesus and the Buddha are no exception.